MaxBWiseman/CatFanWebsite--MaxW/README.md

 # Possible new features

-- 1. A feature like a chat room for members , so people can freely talk about cat related things together.
+- A feature like a chat room for members , so people can freely talk about cat related things together.
-- 2. A working Cat Caption submit button, so people can freely submit cat photos
+- A working Cat Caption submit button, so people can freely submit cat photos

-## Deployment
+## My Deployment

-- 1. Clicked on Settings on the navigation menu in the repository
+- Clicked on Settings on the navigation menu in the repository
-- 2. I then selected the Pages menu on the side bar.
+- I then selected the Pages menu on the side bar.
-- 3. In the first dropdown menu labeled Source I selected the branch of the name main from the dropdown.
+- In the first dropdown menu labeled Source I selected the branch of the name main from the dropdown.
-- 4. In the next dropdown labeled /root I left as the default option.
+- In the next dropdown labeled /root I left as the default option.
-- 5. Selected Save
+- Selected Save

-Or click this link! = https://maxbwiseman.github.io/CatFanWebsite--MaxW//

 ### If you wish to download as a zip file